LLM360/Reasoning360/README.md

 ```bash
 sbatch scripts/tools/serve_llm_as_verifier.sh
 ```
-Then fill in the `export STEM_LLM_JUDGE_URL="<STEM_LLM_JUDGE_URL>"` by the llm-as-verifier server ip.
+Then fill in the `export STEM_LLM_JUDGE_URL="<STEM_LLM_JUDGE_URL>"` by the llm-as-verifier server IP.
 It uses one GPU node to serve a 1.5B [general-verifier](https://huggingface.co/TIGER-Lab/general-verifier) now.

+(TODO: build a single-node script not using slurm)

 ---
 ## Evaluation
 We provide a evaluation suite of of 17 tasks supporting multi-node inference based on [verl](https://github.com/volcengine/verl).
-To quick start, run
+For quick start, run
 ```bash
 sbatch scripts/offline_eval/example_multinode_eval_guru7b.sh
 ```
-Please refer to `scripts/offline_eval/README.md` if you would like to customize more.
+Please refer to `scripts/offline_eval/README.md` if you would like to know and customize evaluation details.

 ---
 ## Contributing
-### Add a new dataset into RL
+### Add a new dataset for training (or evaluation)

 **Step1: Data preprocessing script**